MRes Primary Care (Web-based Learning) / Course details

 - Students will be required to consider the development, planning, and evaluation of participatory approaches in response to healthcare and health promotion issues in their professional roles, workplaces or other communities.

 - Planning and Organisation, Time management, Action planning, Adaptability, Self-awareness, and Personal impact-confidence.

 Written assignment 2500-3000 words or equivalent (100% worth of marks).

 Students will be provided with personalised feedback for their final summative assignment (2,500-3,000 words or equivalent) within 20 working days.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.

 No required text

-If you have any questions about the content of this unit, please contact the course unit leader, Andrew Rogers, via email on firstname.lastname@example.org.
-If you have any other queries, please contact the PGT programme administrators via email on email@example.com
+If you have any questions about the content of this unit, please contact the course unit leader, Andrew Rogers, via email at email@example.com.
+If you have any other queries, please contact the PGT programme administrators via email at firstname.lastname@example.org